 Digital photos can be the biggest transgressors when it comes to clutter.
 And on very rare occasions do we decide to browse our computer for memories.
 It’s still an activity reserved for physical albums, and rightfully so.
-Here are your options for photo declutter:
+Here are your options for photo decluttering:

-- Organize them into appropriate folders and move them to an SSD;
+- Organize them into appropriate folders and move them to an SSD,

-- Upload them to Google Photos;
+- Upload them to Google Photos, or

 Purge your social accounts

-Your personal online presence can also be cluttered to the brim.
-Especially your social media accounts.
+Your personal online presence can also be cluttered to the brim — especially your social media accounts.

 Revisit browser extensions

-I had a language app that would seamlessly incorporate foreign words into my web pages, so I can learn new terms.
+I had a language app that would seamlessly incorporate foreign words into my web pages, so I could learn new terms.
 However, after a while, I disabled it, and forgot to enable it again.